20 Yoga poses for beginners video included

 Even some basic yoga postures can cause serious injuries if you have any underlying chronic conditions as well as bone or muscle injuries.

-2. Yoga can be practiced by anyone at any age:
+2. Yoga can be practised by anyone at any age

 Yoga is like an art, any gender, young, or old, slim or heavy can perform this fitness practice.
 If at any time you cannot perform a pose, just keep learning, practice is the key to achieve great results.